asreview/asreview/README.md

 Check out the ASReview website, https://asreview.nl/, for more information and our blog.

-- [systematic-review-datasets](https://github.com/asreview/systematic-review-datasets) A project with systematic review datasets optimized and processed for use with ASReview or other systematic review software.
-The project describes the preferred format to store systematic review datasets.
-- [systematic-review-simulations](https://github.com/asreview/automated-systematic-review-simulations) A repository with scripts for a simulation study and scripts for the aggregation and visualisation of the results.

 ## Contact
 This project is coordinated by [Rens van de Schoot](https://www.rensvandeschoot.com) ([@Rensvandeschoot](https://github.com/Rensvandeschoot)) and [Daniel Oberski](https://www.uu.nl/staff/DLOberski) ([@daob](https://github.com/daob)) and is part of the research work conducted by the [Department of
 Methodology & Statistics](https://www.uu.nl/en/organisation/faculty-of-social-and-behavioural-sciences/about-the-faculty/departments/methodology-statistics), Faculty of Social and Behavioral Sciences, Utrecht